 On that historic day, a gentleman named Manuel De Souza hired a driver for a short expedition to the north of Tanzania.
 Eventually, the driver refused to take him any further than the village of Mtakuja.
 Unphased by this setback, Manuel De Souza pushed forward just four more miles on foot, where he made one of the biggest gemstone finds of the 20th century.
 As he progressed further from Mtakuja, it was the shine of the gem that caught his eye from the ground.
 Manuel initially registered the gemstone as Olivine but, after further testing and inspection, the gemstone was discovered to be a gem-quality variety of the mineral known as Zoisite.

-The history and culture surrounding Tanzanite is as rich and vivid as the electric combinations of colour that beam from the gem’s surface.
+The history and culture surrounding Tanzanite is as rich and vivid as the electric combinations of color that beam from the gem’s surface.
 Tanzanite owes a large part of it’s renown to its beautiful country of origin, Tanzania, as well as the dedicated people who helped take Manuel De Souza’s discovery from a small scale operation to international success.
 Among this investigative team of people, Dr John Saul sought to dive deeper into the blue hues of the stone.
 Saul’s efforts, combined with that of his father’s, Hyman, lead to the discovery that the gemstone was, in fact, a previously undiscovered variety of the mineral Zoisite.

 The finding was soon confirmed by numerous institutions, allowing the freedom of branding and mining an entirely new gemstone.
 Soon after, in 1969, celebrated New York jewellers Tiffany & Co. launched the gem on the public - and it was Tiffany’s who coined the name Tanzanite.
 Henry B Platt, vice-president and director of Tiffany’s at the time (and also the great great grandson of founder Charles Lewis Tiffany), thought the word ‘Zoisite’ sounded too much like ‘suicide’, and so chose to name the gemstone after its country of origin.
 Not long after it became available, Tanzanite’s popularity began to soar.